Once Monthly: Outdoor Holy Eucharist at 9:30 and 11:00 a.m.

-Beginning in September 2020 we are celebrating the Holy Eucharist on the first Sunday of the month, conditions permitting, on the playground lawn next to the church.
+Beginning in September 2020 we are celebrating the Holy Eucharist one Sunday a month, conditions permitting, on the playground lawn next to the church.
 The 9:30 service will be livestreamed on Zoom and Facebook so those at home can participate actively.
-If the 9:30 service reaches capacity, we will add a second service at 11:00 a.m.
 Later that day, Communion will be available for those not attending the in-person services.

-To attend in person, register using the link below.
+To attend in person, register using the links above.
 Capacity is limited due to spacing needs.
 Participants agree to follow all health guidelines, including face coverings and physical distancing.
-Check News & Notes for the latest updates.

 If the Thursday deadline has passed and you need to make special arrangements to receive Communion, please call the church office at 707-579-2604 and follow the prompts for the priest-on-call line.

 Tuesday Morning Prayer at 8:00 a.m.